vippsas/vipps-shopify/README.md

 ![Step 5](./docs/images/Vipps2Shopify5.png)

+## Add branding to your store

+To add Vipps or MobilePay logos and icons to your store, get the [Vipps/MobilePay Shopify Companion plugin](https://developer.vippsmobilepay.com/docs/plugins-ext/shopify-companion/).

 ## What do the different order statuses mean?

-See [Shopify Order statuses with Vipps](shopify-faq.md#what-do-the-different-order-statuses-in-shopify-mean-when-combined-with-vipps) for information regarding order statuses.
+See [Shopify Order statuses with Vipps MobilePay](shopify-faq.md#what-do-the-different-order-statuses-in-shopify-mean-when-combined-with-vipps-mobilepay) for information regarding order statuses.

 ## How can I get help if I have any issues?

-For issues with your Vipps for Shopify installation, [contact us](https://vipps-shopify.atlassian.net/servicedesk/customer/portal/3).
-For other issues, contact [Vipps](https://developer.vippsmobilepay.com/docs/contact/).
+For issues with your *Vipps/MobilePay for Shopify* installation, [contact us](https://vipps-shopify.atlassian.net/servicedesk/customer/portal/3).
+For other issues, contact [VippsMobilePay.com: Get help](https://vippsmobilepay.com/help).

 ## FAQ